sasmithaK/og-miner-fe/README.md

 }
 ```

+---

-### 4. Image Resizing & Proxying
+### 4. Image Proxy & Optimization
-Securely proxy and resize external images to WebP format to reduce bandwidth and improve loading speed.
+Securely delivery external images to your users without exposing their IP or dealing with mixed-content warnings.

+*   **Anonymity**: The API fetches the image, not the user's browser, preventing tracking pixels from third parties.
+*   **Intelligent Resizing**: Define a `width` (e.g., 300px), and the API calculates the height to preserve aspect ratio using high-quality LANCZOS resampling.
+*   **Format Conversion**: Automatically converts heavy PNGs/JPEGs to **WebP**, reducing file size by 30-50% for faster page loads.

+**Request:**
 ```
 GET /v1/image?url=https://example.com/huge.png&width=600
 ```

+---

 ### 5. Batch Processing
+High-throughput analysis for bulk operations.

-Analyze up to 50 URLs in parallel with a single API call.
+*   **Parallel Execution**: Processes up to 50 URLs concurrently using async/await non-blocking I/O.
+*   **Resiliency**: Individual failures (e.g., one 404 URL) do not fail the entire batch.
+*   **Unified Response**: Returns a dictionary keyed by URL, making it easy to map results back to your source data.

+**Request:**
 ```json
 // POST /v1/batch/extract
 {